slbr117/capstone-2/README.md

   * Chain of Responsibility

 For the OOD Principles and OOD Patterns, you should be able to explain them clearly and demonstrate how you used them in your code to earn the full bonus points on these categories.

-* Develop a front end UI for the game in React.js.
-Wire it up with your Java Model.

 * Implement a 3rd party Java library to aid you in Java Game Development.
 A few examples:
   * [Slick2D](http://slick.ninjacave.com/)